MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/migration-cookbook/index.md

 <br/>
 #### Step 1
-Create a new adapter template that matches your own adapter type.
+Create a new adapter template that matches your own adapter type and adapter name and package name.
+This will ease the migration as the adpater's metadata will resemble and thus will not require extra editing.

 * From a command-line window, run the command: `mfpdev adapter create`.
 * Select the adapter type: an HTTP or SQL JavaScript adapter, or a Java adapter.
 * Provide a [GroupID](https://maven.apache.org/guides/mini/guide-naming-conventions.html).
-* If creating a Java adapter also specify a [Package Name](https://maven.apache.org/guides/mini/guide-naming-conventions.html).
+* If creating a Java adapter make sure to specify the same [Package Name](https://maven.apache.org/guides/mini/guide-naming-conventions.html) that you have previously used (for example, "com.sample")

     ![Create an adapter template](creating-an-adapter.png)

 #### Step 2
 With the new Maven project in place, we can now copy over the adapter implementation.
-After that we'll need to handle some code changes...

 **HTTP JavaScript adapters**

 * Navigate in your filesystem to the JavaScript adapter folder, for example: *../Desktop/JavaScriptAdapters/adapters/RSSReader*.
 * Open another window and navigate to your new Maven project, for example: *../Desktop/MigratedAdapter* and into the **src/main/adapter-resources** folder.
-    * Copy &amp; paste into this folder your existing adapter files: **filterd.xsl** (if used)
+    * Copy &amp; paste into this folder your existing adapter files: **filterd.xsl** (if used).
-    * Edit **adapter.xml**: replace its contents with your existing adapter's XML content (in this example, RSSReader.xml)
+    * Edit **adapter.xml**: replace its contents with your existing adapter's XML content (in this example, RSSReader.xml).
-    * Edit **js/{file-name}-impl.js**: replace its contents with your existing adapter's  content (in this example, RSSReader-impl.js)
+    * Edit **js/{adapter-name}-impl.js**: replace its contents with your existing adapter's  content (in this example, RSSReader-impl.js).

 <br/>
 **SQL JavaScript adapters**

 * Navigate in your filesystem to the JavaScript adapter folder, for example: *../Desktop/JavaScriptAdapters/adapters/SQLAdapter*.
 * Open another window and navigate to your new Maven project, for example: *../Desktop/MigratedAdapter* and into the **src/main/adapter-resources** folder.
-    * Edit **adapter.xml**: replace its contents with your existing adapter's XML content (in this example, SQLAdapter.xml)
+    * Edit **adapter.xml**: replace its contents with your existing adapter's XML content (in this example, SQLAdapter.xml).
-    * Edit **js/{file-name}-impl.js**: replace its contents with your existing adapter's  content (in this example, SQLAdapter-impl.js)
+    * Edit **js/{adapter-name}-impl.js**: replace its contents with your existing adapter's  content (in this example, SQLAdapter-impl.js).

 <br/>
 Here's where Maven dependencies come into play.
 Since we're not using Worklight/MobileFirst Studio where we previously placed the database connector in the **server/lib** folder, we'll instead replace it with a Maven dependency.